gitpodify/gitpod-workspace-images/README.md

 ### When migrating to Dazzle v2?

-We're currently slowly migrating to Dazzle v2 right now.
-Metadata stuff will then be added next very soon.
+~~We're currently slowly migrating to Dazzle v2 right now.
+Metadata stuff will then be added next very soon.~~ We're done migrating to Dazzle v2, so we'll start synchorizing our fork against the upstream to keep things up-to-date as much as possible.